-It is envisaged that there will be significant changes to the way Carlisle City Council manages these benefits, with Council Tax benefit likely to be set under local parameters (as highlighted above) and housing benefit absorbed into DWP Universal Credit arrangements (staggered between 2013 and 2017).
+There will be significant changes to the way Carlisle City Council manages these benefits, with Council Tax benefit likely to be set under local parameters (as highlighted above) and housing benefit absorbed into DWP Universal Credit arrangements (staggered between 2013 and 2017).

-Housing Benefit Admin Grant is likely to reduce over the life of the MTFP and reductions were built into the budget process for 2012/13 to try and mitigate the effect of this, however, further reductions may be likely.
+Housing Benefit Admin Grant is likely to reduce over the life of the MTFP and reductions were built into the budget process for 2013/14 to try and mitigate the effect of this, however, further reductions will occur with the downsizing of housing benefit administration.